Egbert-Azure/egbert-azure.Github.io/_posts/2323-09-04-Sportsmanship.md

 ## When Sportsmanship Takes a Back Seat

 Conversely, it's crucial to recognize instances where sportsmanship takes a back seat.
-I wrongfully noted move 18 on April 28th, 2023.
+I wrongfully noted move 18 on April 28th, 2023 in the Electornic Knights Semi-Finals.
 My opponent informed me about the situation on July 28th, 2023, with his then move 28.
 And claimed the then-made move as legal:
 > Looks like you had a record keeping error on your end.
 Record keeping is the responsibility of each player; It's your move.

 Due to this fact, my Q was gone.
 You can speculate saying nothing was intentional, but that's not the most significant back seat for me, but the lack of communication and respect.